robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/problems-1.md

 #### Solution
 The proof doesn't prove that the Arithmetic-Geometric Mean Inequality claim.
 It just proves $(a+b) / 2 \geq \sqrt{a b} \longrightarrow (a-b)^2 \ge 0$ which is not very interesting since we already know the square of any nonnegative number is nonnegative.

+The big problem here with the bogus proof as it is written, is that it reasons backwards, beginning with the proposition in question and reasoning to a true conclusion.

 ### MIT OCW 6.042J Mathematics for Computer Science Fall 2015  Problem Set 1 Problem 1
 Prove that $\log_{4} 6$ is irrational
 #### Solution